fedora-infra/pkgwat.cli/README.rst

       --debug        show tracebacks on errors

     Commands:
       bugs           List bugs for a package
       builds         List koji builds for a package changelog      Show the changelog for a package contents       Show contents of a package
       help           print detailed help for another command info           Show details about a package
-      releases       List active releases for a package search         Show a list of packages that match a pattern. updates        List bodhi updates for a package
+      releases       List active releases for a package search         Show a list of packages that match a pattern. updates        List bodhi updates for a package dependencies   Show the dependencies for un package

 You can search for packages::